Red Sox's Xander Bogaerts: Batting sixth amid slump

 Bogaerts is batting sixth Tuesday against the Blue Jays, Tim Britton of The Providence Journal reports.

-He has not bat lower than third in the order since May 5, so this could result in a slight shift in his value if it becomes a trend.
+He has not hit lower than third in the order since May 5, so this could result in a slight shift in his value if it becomes a trend.
 Bogaerts would presumably hit ahead of Chris Young, who is batting fifth, if a righty was on the hill, but it's possible he could be out of the three hole indefinitely.
 Bogaerts is hitting .167/.250/.217 with one home run and a 29.4 percent strikeout rate in his last 60 at-bats.

 More News